daisy/reading-apps-ux-reqs/requirements/draft/user-reqs.md

 Priority level?

-#### The user must/should/could be able to use read aloud with expandable/collapsable content
+#### TODO: The user must/should/could be able to use read aloud with expandable/collapsable content.

 What should the experience be?